"There is more in us than we know. If we can be made to see it, perhaps, for the rest of our lives we will be unwilling to settle for less." Kurt Hahn

 Local Educational Resources

-Southern Maine is home to many academic opportunities with excellent high school, community college, and four-year universities as well as on-line options being available.
+Southern Maine is home to many academic opportunities with excellent high school, community college, and four-year universities as well as on-line options.
 Below are some educational resources in the southern Maine area.
 This list includes four-year universities, community colleges, and trade schools.